Self-similar solution for Hardy operator: Limiting behaviour at the origin

 The latter function is integrable because $-2d-2\alpha+2\delta<-d-3\alpha<-d$.
 Furthermore, \eqref{rhosim} implies that the limit in \eqref{d.r100} is positive and, by \rf{rho1_2}, it is an extension of $\rho_1$ to $\Rd\times \Rd$, which we shall denote by $\rho_1$ again.
 In view of \rf{ss form rho},

 is finite and defines a continuous extension of $\rho_t$ for each $t>0$.
 The extension is clearly positive and jointly continuous in $t,x,y$.
-It is also unique, since $(0,\infty)\times \Rdz\times \Rdz$ is dense in $(0,\infty)\times \Rd\times \Rd$. \end{proof} We recall the reader that the boundedness of $\rho_1$ near the origin readily follows from \eqref{eq:mainThmEstrho}.
-On the other hand the continuity was turned out difficult for us to capture directly or indirectly.
-For instance we considered \cite{MR4164845} in this connection.
+It is also unique, since $(0,\infty)\times \Rdz\times \Rdz$ is dense in $(0,\infty)\times \Rd\times \Rd$. \end{proof} We recall that the boundedness of $\rho_1$ near the origin readily follows from \eqref{eq:mainThmEstrho}.
+On the other hand the continuity turned out difficult for us to capture directly or indirectly.
+For instance we considered this connection in \cite{MR4164845}.
 The proof presented above seems to be underpinned by self-regularization of functions satisfying (implicit) integral equations.

 In what follows, $\rho$ will denote the continuous extension of $\rho$ to $(0,\infty)\times \Rd\times \Rd$. \begin{corollary} $\rho_1(0,0)= \lim_{x,y\to 0} \rho_1(x,y)\in (0,\infty)$. \end{corollary} The following Chapman-Kolmogorov equations hold, so $\rho$ is a transition density on $\Rd$. \begin{corollary} For all $s,t>0$, $x,y\in \Rd$, we have $ \int_\Rd \rho_s(x,z)\rho_t(z,y) h^2(z) \ud z =\rho_{s+t}(x,y). $ \end{corollary} \begin{proof} Since $(1+|z|)^{-2d-2\alpha+2\delta}|z|^{-2\delta}$ is integrable, we can use \rf{rho_lim} and \rf{e.CKfrho}. \end{proof} \begin{proof}[Proof of Theorem~\ref{t:eta}] The first statement of the theorem is proved in Lemma~\ref{Lemma_rho_lim_0}, \eqref{ss form eta} is proved more generally as \eqref{e.et}, and \eqref{e:ssf} is proved more generally in Corollary~\ref{c.CH}.
 See also \eqref{rho_lim} and \eqref{e.srty} for a more explicit expression of \eqref{e.det}. \end{proof}